Apply

 Unfiltered.

-Apply to Stay → ※ Current cohort has limited spots.
+Apply to Stay → ※ Current round has limited spots.
 Applications reviewed individually.

-I built this guesthouse with my own hands in a village most Chinese people have never heard of.
+In the second year after I graduated from university, I built this house myself in a village most Chinese people have never heard of.

 It is, of course, also a business.